Sanity (music store): 2010s

 By mid-2010, the last HMV store closed in Brisbane and all Virgin Megastores were phased out by Sanity Entertainment and closed.

 In August 2010, all Virgin at Myer concept stores stopped operating under the Virgin brand due to Sanity Entertainment not renewing their contract with Myer Holdings (formerly Coles Myer) and were either closed or converted back into a basic audio/visual department operated by Myer (these non-branded audio/visual departments were later closed by Myer in 2011).
 Sanity elected to exit the Virgin brand despite the licensing deal running until 2015.

-In November 2013, Sanity owner, Ray Itaoui, together with Sanity's founder and BB Retail Capital owner, Brett Blundy, each bought 50 per cent stakes in former Brazin and BBRC 200-store chain, Bras 'N' Things, from private equity consortiums, ANZ and IMF Investors.
-Announcing the deal, Blundy said to the media, "Today, more than ever, I believe in Bras 'N' Things and our business model.
-I believe in our customer and I believe in our people."
-Asked about Itaoui, he added, "Ray has done a remarkable job with Sanity.
-We have always worked well together and I'm excited about our next venture taking Bras 'N' Things to the next level."

-In February 2018, Bras 'N' Things was sold to Hanes Australasia for an estimated AU$500 Million.

 2020s

-As of December 2022, Sanity has 12 stores remaining in New South Wales.
-There are also 12 stores remaining in Queensland, six stores in Victoria, three stores in South Australia, and four stores each in Western Australia and Tasmania.
+As of December 2022, Sanity had 12 stores remaining in New South Wales.
+There were also 12 stores remaining in Queensland, six stores in Victoria, three stores in South Australia, and four stores each in Western Australia and Tasmania.

 In January 2023, Sanity announced it would close its 50 remaining physical stores by the end of April 2023.
 The company will continue to operate its online store.

+On March 26, 2023, Sanity closed down its two remaining stores, marking the official end of its physical operations.